anshoomehra/CarND-MPC-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 # Project
-The purpose of this project is to develop a  Model Predictive Controller to steer a car around a track in a simulator.
+Project objective is to develop Model Predictive Controller which help steer a car effectively on target trajectory in a simulator.
 The simulator provides stream of values for the car containing the position, speed, heading direction & waypoints (reference trajectory, in Global Coordinate System).

 This was complex project to understand, I had to take help from many forum artciles, too many people to thank to get over hurdles during project.